SAP/ssi-dim-middle-layer/docs/admin/database/db-view.md

 id (UUID): A unique identifier for the technical user.
 This is the primary key of the table tenant_id (UUID): A unique identifier for the tenant.
-This is a foreign key referencing id in the TENANT table external_id (UUID): the id of the technical user in the dim technical_user_name (TEXT): The name of the technical user token_address (TEXT): The address for the authentication of the technical user client_id (TEXT): The client id which is needed for authentication
+This is a foreign key referencing id in the TENANT table external_id (UUID): the id of the technical user in the DIM technical_user_name (TEXT): The name of the technical user token_address (TEXT): The address for the authentication of the technical user client_id (TEXT): The client id which is needed for authentication